What is Cresemba and how is it used?

 Talk to your healthcare provider or pharmacist if you are not sure if you are taking any of these medicines or have any of the conditions listed above.

-Do not start taking a new medicine without talking to your healthcare provider or pharmacist.
+Do not start taking new medicines without talking to your healthcare provider or pharmacist.

-Before you take CRESEMBA, tell your healthcare provider if you:
+Before you take CRESEMBA, tell your healthcare provider about all of your medical conditions, including if you:

 - have or ever had an abnormal heart rate or rhythm.
 Your healthcare provider may order a test to check your heart (ECG) before starting CRESEMBA.